Zimmi48/ceps/text/refactor_refman.md

 a good writer with a subject expert to write or update some sections.
 We will also consider providing with copy editing assistance beyond what can reasonably be done as part of a review.

+## Related note on grammars in the manual

 We are currently in the process of updating all the syntax in the document to make it match the code.
 Some of the syntax was very